awsdocs/amazon-fsx-lustre-user-guide/doc_source/getting-started-step1.md

    + For **VPC security groups**, the ID for the default security group for your VPC should be already added\.
 If you're not using the default security group, make sure that the following inbound rule is added to the security group you're using for this getting started exercise\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started-step1.html)

-     The following screenshot shows an example of editing inbound rules\.
+     The following screen capture shows an example of editing inbound rules\.
 ![\[Inbound traffic rule on the default security group assigned to the Amazon FSx for Lustre file system.\]](http://docs.aws.amazon.com/fsx/latest/LustreGuide/images/Inbound-Traffic-Lustrec-rule.PNG)
    + For **Subnet**, choose any value from the list of available subnets\.